 How knee arthroscopy is performed

 Highly specialised tools that fit inside these small incisions allow Dr Street to fix the problem inside your joint without performing major open surgery.
+This procedure is minimally invasive and is typically performed as an outpatient procedure.

 Which conditions can be treated with arthroscopy?